Geography Class 10 West Bengal Board India – Natural Vegetation Of India True Or False Type:

 Answer: True

 Question 16.
-Evergreen forests is found in desert area.
+Evergreen forests are found in desert areas.

 Answer: False